How did the baggage handling system develop and which systems are used in airports today?

 Conveyor technology

 The conveyor baggage handling system consists of a huge network of hundreds of different conveyors belts with junctions connecting all of them.
-Through this network of conveyors and junctions, your bag can be sent to nearly any destination automatically.
+Through this network of airport conveyor belts and junctions, your bag can be sent to nearly any destination automatically.
 Computers control the conveyor junctions to make sure the luggage ends up exactly where it needs to go.
 When the bag comes to a junction, a machine called a pusher either lets it pass or pushes it onto another conveyor.

 ICS baggage handling systems with special-purpose containers